byuibigdata/FLC_Model_Explainers-2/README.md

-## What does the information mean that the model explainer gives us? - Ammon
+## What does the information mean that the model explainer gives us? - Richard

 This information allows us to see inside the Blackbox of what a ML model is doing.